 The exact cause of bulimia is not known.
 It may be related to problems with the chemicals in the brain that regulate mood and appetite.

-Your child may be at risk of developing bulimia if she:
+You may be at risk of developing bulimia if you:

-- Has a family history of bulimia or other eating disorders
+- Have a family history of bulimia or other eating disorders

-- Has a family or personal history of depression, bipolar disorder, anxiety disorders, or obsessive-compulsive personality disorder
+- Have a family or personal history of depression, bipolar disorder, anxiety disorders, or obsessive-compulsive personality disorder

-- Has a history of physical or sexual abuse
+- Have a history of physical or sexual abuse

 What are the symptoms?